abroroo/til/git/Submodules.md

    * `git submodule add <repository_URL> frontend`
    * `git submodule add <repository_URL> backend`

-   _Note:_ This submodules aren't cloned yet
+   _Note:_ These submodules aren't cloned yet

 4. Initialize (set up) the submodules.
    * `git submodule init ` It adds the necessary submodule metadata to the repository so that Git is aware of the submodules.